catppuccin/nix/CONTRIBUTING.md

 ### Commit scopes

-Available commit scopes are port names and `modules`.
-If neither of these apply, omit the scope.
+Available commit scopes are port names, `nixos`, `home-manager`, and `modules`.
+If none of these apply, omit the scope.

 ### Breaking changes